steliost03/RPP/README.md

 ### Extra procedures & calculations for the combined motion

-For the rotational motion , the input is not
+For the rotational motion , the input is not limited to the positions of the starting and ending points.
+The orientation of the robot at these positions must also be given.

-For the case of the combined motion , the following procedure is implemented :
+The following procedure is implemented :

 * For an (evenly spaced) number of different angles , the free space is calculated.

 * The union of all the free spaces is calculated .
-The resulting space will represent , in a sense, the best case scenario for all the angles used in the previous step , meaning that
+The resulting space will represent , in a sense, the best case scenario for all the angles used in the previous step.

-* For the resulting space, the above mentioned algorithms are implemented for the calculation of the safest and optimal paths , but with one distiction.
-For every step (for every node in the case of the safest path, and for every growth interval for the optimal)
+* For the resulting space, the previously mentioned algorithms are implemented for the calculation of the safest and optimal paths , but with one distiction.
+For every step (for every node in the case of the safest path, and for every growth interval for the optimal) a collision check is made with the current orientation.
+If no collision is detected, the orientation persists.
+Otherwise, a new orientation is chosen (from the set of angles chosen in the first step) .
+If multiple suitable new orientations are found, the one which requires the smallest change in angle is selected.

 ## Usage & Parameters

 **Note for compilation with Visual Studio** : For better execution speed, select 'Release' in the solution configuration.